seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 ## Upper bound

 To prove the upper bounds, one needs to construct *asymptotically optimal* functions.
-The report does not construct exact optimizers in every dimension, which would be much harder.
+The report does not construct exact optimizers in any dimension, which is much harder.

 For each sufficiently small fixed $\epsilon>0$ and all sufficiently large $d$, Theorem 4.1 constructs radial Schwartz functions $f\_-$, $f\_+$, and $f\_0$, together with a radius $R\_{\epsilon,d}$, such that